 ETHYLENE OXIDE STERILIZER

 The AN74i by Anderson Products is a tabletop Ethylene Oxide Sterilizer.
 Ethylene oxide can be used to sterilize sensitive equipment that could not otherwise by adequately sterilized.
 Instruments frequently sterilized by EtO include: plastic instruments, rubber and plastic tubing, electrical equipment, surgical staplers/staples, and anesthesia masks and circuits.
 Items should be wrapped, ready to sterilize, and labeled when submitted.
 In addition to the 12 hour run time, most items need to aerate for a minimum of 24 hours before they are ready to use.
 Items will need to be submitted at least 2 days before they are needed for use.
-Please contact Andrea Frazier for more information.
+Please contact Andrea Willis for more information.